gradle/gradle/design-docs/testing-user-build-logic.md

 ### Implementation approach

 1. A “test-kit” project will be added as a subproject of the build.
+2. Add an empty class (in order to have some content), perhaps `GradleRunnerFactory` from the next story.
-2. The jar (and its dependencies) will be made available
+3. The jar (and its dependencies) will be made available
     1. added to the Gradle distribution, but Gradle's bootstrapping will have to be updated to not load this into the Gradle runtime.
-    2. The jars are not part of the distribution, but uploaded to repo.gradle.org and/or maven central.
+    2. The jars are not part of the distribution, but uploaded to repo.gradle.org
-3. A `gradleTestKit()` dependency notation will be added to DependencyHandler
+4. A `gradleTestKit()` dependency notation will be added to DependencyHandler

 note: It may be worth at this point adding a `DependencyHandler.getGradle()` method that returns a `GradleDependencyNotations` object with methods like `api()`, `groovy()`, `testKit()` (and deprecate `gradleApi()` etc.)